NabiCook/coursera-works/README.md

 ip_addresses = " ".join(ip_addresses)
 ```
-The `join()` method, with a space as a separator, converts the list back into a single string, preparing it to be written back to the file.
+Then `join()` with a space separator converts the list back into a single string to later write back into the file.

 ```python
 	with open(import_file, "w") as file: